If you are just learning Spanish, what is the best way to handle taxis in Cuenca?

 Now I’m not advocating overpaying, or paying the famed gringo tax, but don’t be a cheapskate and actually rip them off either.
 I know how we would all feel if anyone refused to pay our business the standard rate – and then told us off on top of it.

-It’s true that there are some cheap holiday deals to be found when traveling to South America.
-And taxis are no exceptions.
 But it’s good to know what the real rates are – keeps us from embarrassing ourselves.